Formed in 2006 by ex-members of Philadelphia-area bands Cranked Up! and The War’s End, Mean Streets delivers an aggressive, yet catchy and accessible

 Another fun mid 90s Philly band.
 They played all the Philly venues of the time Frienz Tavern, old Boot & saddle, Clark Park, Khyber, etc. I don’t have as many flyers for 90s bands as I do for 80s put as I find any I will add them to the post.
 Mel’s RockPile was Matt Pond (Matt Pond PA) – Vocals& Guitar, Paul Hazlet (Blue, Scab Cadillac)- Drums, Tracy Stanton (ex 700 club owner) – Bass and J.D.
 Frochlich – Guitar.
 They released 2 & 7 inches that are included in this post.
 The picture is by Toni Farina (stolen from her FB I hope you don’t mind Toni)

 I know that I’ve seen Doctor at Tree many times in the late 80’s early 90s, but I don’t have a lot of info on the band (updated see below Thanks Cheshire) – I do know that some of the members of the band where in 5 Story Fall before this band and that Cheshire from Stinking Lizaveta was also in the band.
-They played a lot with Scram and listening to the tape I can see why.
+They played a lot with Scram and listening to the tapes I can see why.
 Note: I’ve added a Live on WKDU tape to this post from Jackie’s show on 10/25/88.

 Rob Boyes died of AIDS in August, 1992, age 30.

 – Cheshire Agusta